Fostering Chesapeake Stewardship Goal Implementation Team (GIT 5)

 Upcoming Meetings

-With 17 million people living in the Chesapeake watershed, public participation is a vital piece of the restoration effort.
-The Fostering Chesapeake Stewardship Goal Implementation Team’s charge is to increase citizen action, support environmental education for all ages, and assist citizens, communities and local governments in undertaking initiatives to conserve treasured landscapes.
+With over 17 million people living in the Chesapeake watershed, public participation is a vital piece of the restoration effort.
+The Fostering Chesapeake Stewardship Goal Implementation Team’s charge is to increase individual stewardship action, support environmental education for all ages, and assist individuals, communities and local governments in undertaking initiatives to conserve treasured landscapes.
 The team hopes to reconnect the public with nature and foster a shared ownership of the Chesapeake’s diverse resources.
-This approach will build public support of restoration and conservation efforts and increase citizen engagement and active stewardship.
+This approach will build public support of restoration and conservation efforts and increase public engagement and active stewardship.

 The Fostering Chesapeake Stewardship Goal Implementation Team (GIT 5) is pursuing the 2014 Chesapeake Watershed Agreement goals and objectives to:

-- Citizen Stewardship Outcome: Increase the number and diversity of trained and mobilized citizen volunteers with the knowledge and skills needed to enhance the health of their local watersheds.
+- Stewardship Outcome: Increase the number and diversity of trained and mobilized volunteers with the knowledge and skills needed to enhance the health of their local watersheds.

 Public Access Goal: Expand public access to the Bay and its tributaries through existing and new local, state and federal parks, refuges, reserves, trails and partner sites.